 How to get in?

-Anchor according to draft in clay that has very good holding once the anchor has been well dug in.
+There is good holding in clay once the anchor has been well dug in.
 Land on the beach by tender.

 Why visit here?

-The bay is extraordinarily important in Tertiary period palaeobotany.
-From Thorness to Gurnard the cliffs rise to 45 metres and comprise clays and marls of the Bouldnor Formation, overlying Bembridge limestone at beach level.
+The bay is significant in the Tertiary period palaeobotany.
+From Thorness to Gurnard, the cliffs rise to 45 metres and comprise clays and marls of the Bouldnor Formation, overlying Bembridge limestone at beach level.
 These limestones outcrop as foreshore reefs to form the protective shallows off Thorness Bay and the Gurnard Ledge.
 Erosion created rock exposures in the intertidal zone, in outcrops at the base of the slipped cliffs and in landslip scars above the beach.
-The richest of the bay's exposures are to be found in the Bembridge Limestone and Bembridge Marls, and near the base of the latter there is a thin limestone known as Insect Limestone.
-This layer provided fossils of insects and plants that has led to the discovery of more than 250 new species, including tree-ants and termites.
-It also contains unique flora of fossilised plants that belong to over 120 different species of which 20 are unique to this site.
-Unlike most other fossilised specimens the bay’s Insect Limestone preserves the fossilised plants so well that it enabled very good recognition of plant organs.
+The richest of the bay's exposures are to be found in the Bembridge Limestone and Bembridge Marls, and near the base of the latter, there is a thin limestone known as Insect Limestone.
+This layer provided fossils of insects and plants that have led to the discovery of more than 250 new species, including tree ants and termites.
+It also contains unique flora of fossilised plants that belong to over 120 different species, of which 20 are unique to this site.
+Unlike most other fossilised specimens, the bay's Insect Limestone preserves the fossilised plants so well that it enables outstanding recognition of plant organs.

 One historic feature remains visible on the beach today at low tide.
 This is the remains of the World War II Solo pipe manifold that ran across the seabed from Lepe to Thorness Bay.
-It was used to supply the Isle of Wight with fuel, and later when the Allied forces landed in Normandy PLUTO, Pipeline Under The Ocean, went under the English Channel to carry fuel to the French coast and beyond.
+It was used to supply the Isle of Wight with fuel, and later, when the Allied forces landed in Normandy, PLUTO, or Pipeline Under The Ocean, went under the English Channel to carry fuel to the French coast and beyond.

-The bay is now part of the designated Heritage Coast and the area lies within the Isle of Wight Area of Outstanding Natural Beauty.
+The bay is now part of the designated Heritage Coast and lies within the Isle of Wight Area of Outstanding Natural Beauty.
 The site was notified as a site of Special Scientific Interest in 1966 for both its biological and geological features.
-Thorness Bay also forms an important component of The Solent estuarine system and an internationally important site for over-wintering wildfowl and waders.
-Its shores and marshes also provide important feeding and roosting grounds for significant numbers of waterfowl.
+Thorness Bay is an essential component of the Solent estuarine system and an internationally important site for overwintering wildfowl and waders.
+Its shores and marshes also provide substantial feeding and roosting grounds for significant numbers of waterfowl.
 So much so that it has also been proposed that it should be designated under the Ramsar Convention of Wetlands of International Importance, as a Special Protection Area for the Conservation of Wild Birds.

-Today the bay experienced by visiting sailors will be that of a quiet pastoral valley.
-Despite having Thorness Bay Caravan Park, one of the Island’s major holiday camps above in the forest, it retains a peaceful remote character.
-This is largely because the only vehicle access is through the holiday park.
-Public access is via a single footpath leading to the beach or by people finding their own way from the Coastal Path that skirts the bay.
-The beach never gets overwhelmed by visitors and those that come are largely made up of walkers, anglers, and a scattering of beach goers who bring a little motion, colour and noise, but the general feeling is one of agriculture, and a peaceful woodland backwater.
+Today, the bay experienced by visiting boaters will be that of a quiet pastoral valley.
+Despite having Thorness Bay Caravan Park, one of the Island's major holiday camps, above in the forest, it retains a peaceful, remote character.
+This is mainly because the only vehicle access is through the holiday park.
+Public access is via a single footpath leading to the beach or people finding their way from the Coastal Path that skirts the bay.
+The beach never gets overwhelmed by visitors, and those that come are primarily made up of walkers, anglers, and a scattering of beach goers who bring a little intrest, colour and noise.
+Still, the general feeling is one of agriculture and a peaceful woodland backwater.

-From a sailing perspective this is not the best anchorage by any respect.
-The limestone ledges fronting the bay push anchoring vessels out ¾ of a mile from the beach.
-This leaves a vessel severely tide rode in the Solent tidal streams.
-Likewise Thorness Bay’s beach is not particularly the best.
-It has a line of sand, probably 10 metres wide, beneath which it slowly fades into shingle and then to rocks at low tide.
-Although the in shore area is of rolling farmland the industrial complex of the Fawley Oil Refinery is prominent in views across the Solent to the mainland.
+From a boating perspective, this is not the best anchorage by any means.
+The limestone ledges fronting the bay push anchoring vessels out three-quarters of a mile from the beach.
+This leaves a vessel severely tide rode in the Solent tidal streams, so it needs to be a settled time for an overnight stay.
+Likewise, Thorness Bay's beach is not particularly appealing.
+It features a line of sand, probably ten metres wide, beneath which it slowly fades into shingle and then rocks at low tide.
+Although the inshore area consists of rolling farmland, the Fawley Oil Refinery industrial complex is prominent in the views across the Solent to the mainland.

-However this is the first beach available for any vessels who are berthed in the Southampton Waters area.
-It is also very sheltered being side on to the prevailing winds.
-Ashore the disadvantageous ledge now provides a shallow safe bathing area that is several degrees warmer on a sunny day and forms a lagoon at high tide on the shore, which is ideal for a family boat.
-Likewise young, or indeed not so young, palaeobotanists can land on the tiny private beaches that can be found at the foot of Burnt Wood to discover Thorness Bay’ marls that are full of unique fossilised specimens from the Tertiary period.
+However, this is the first beach available for a vessel with a berth in the Southampton Waters area.
+It is also very sheltered from the prevailing winds, and there is plenty of boating action in the western Solent to watch go by.
+Once ashore, the disadvantageous ledge provides a shallow, safe bathing area that is several degrees warmer on a sunny day and forms a lagoon at high tide along the shore, making it ideal for a family boat.
+Moreover, young, or indeed not so young, palaeobotanists can land on the tiny private beaches found at the foot of Burnt Wood to discover Thorness Bay’s marls, which are full of unique fossilised specimens from the Tertiary period.

 What facilities are available?

 There are no facilities in Thorness Bay.
-All facilities may be found in Cowes 3 miles east.Any security concerns?
+All facilities may be found in Cowes, three miles eastward.Any security concerns?

 Never an issue known to have occurred to a vessel anchored of this remote location.With thanks to: